RodrigoPAml/STOP_Protocol/README.md

 It's ideal for builindg more complex things on top of it and in an agile way.

-The text encoding used is UTF-8 but can be easily change in the source code if needed.
+The text encoding used is ASCII but can be changed in the source code if needed.

 ## Features